Akuli/python-tutorial/files.md

 The second argument was `w`... but where the heck does that come from?
 `w` is short for write, and that just means that we'll create a new file.
-There's some other modes you can use also:
+There's some other modes we can use also:

 | Mode  | Short for | Meaning                                                               |
 |-------|-----------|-----------------------------------------------------------------------|